 Mar 14, 2020 - Angela Minardi

-While not technically Spring, it sure felt like it last week here in sunny San Diego with temperatures in the 70s and flowers beginning to bloom.
+IT's always hiking weather here in sunny San Diego with temperatures in the 70s and flowers beginning to bloom.
 With more than 266 days of sunshine, SD provides much needed Vitamin D and happy vibes.

 This two-mile loop trail in Solana Beach brings you through a narrow slot canyon of sand dunes and up a ladder to a beautiful view of the surrounding lagoon and ocean in the distance.

 Did you know that REI gives back 70% of its Outdoor School profits to the community in which it hikes?
 And picks up trash along the way?
 These pro guides lead group experiences and are the best-of-the-best when it comes to anything outdoors.

 Hike the switchbacks of Cowles Mountain under the stars with a headlamp and sit at the top to check out the lights of Miramar military base, the downtown skyline and Mexico off in the distance.

 The five peaks of Mission Trails present the perfect Challenge for you to complete.
 Totaling 19 miles in the park, try it out in one day or as a team-building challenge with your company.
 Be sure to snap a photo at the top when you're done!